 Development in a State Heritage Area

-1 within a State Heritage Area (under the Heritage Places Act 1993 ) must be approved by the relevant (planning) authority in accordance with the (PDI Act).
-Planning, Development and Infrastructure Act 2016
+Any development1 within a State Heritage Area (under the Heritage Places Act 1993) must be approved by the relevant (planning) authority in accordance with the Planning, Development and Infrastructure Act 2016 (PDI Act).

-The demolition, removal, conversion, alteration or painting of, or addition to a State Heritage Place
+- The demolition, removal, conversion, alteration or painting of, or addition to a State Heritage Place2

 1. Note there are some exclusions, which are detailed in Schedule 5 of the PDI Regs.